 Brene Brown- Brene Brown, academic author and one of the most popular Ted Talk speakers of all time, uses her teacher training to inspire and educate not only her students but the general public.
-Her 1.6 million Instagram followers, the influencer not only spreads motivational messages but also provides a glimpse into her own life with photos and videos showing how she lives a balanced and healthy life.
+Her 1.6 million Instagram followers are inspired by her motivational messages and get a glimpse into her own life with photos and videos showing how she lives a balanced and healthy life.

-So, if you're ready to take the plunge and want to get started, look no further, here are 10 stories of successful entrepreneurs that will inspire you.
-Diagnosed with ADHD at a young age and dropped out of school as a result, Sophia Amoruso spent her formative years working odd jobs in the likes of Subway.
+Marie Kondo- Diagnosed with ADHD at a young age and dropped out of school as a result, Sophia Amoruso spent her formative years working odd jobs in the likes of Subway.
 After his parents' divorce, he moved to Sacramento, California, where he claims to have survived by hitchhiking, shoplifting and stealing from garbage cans.
 After spending most of his 20 years hovering between various software development jobs, Paris-born Pierre Omidyar began working on a simple buyer-to-buyer auction website in 1995.
 Kondi went on to share her tips in the best-selling book The Life-Changing Magic of Tidying Up (paid link), which was first released in Japan and later published in more than 30 countries.

 He wrote his first book, Entertaining, in 1982, which led to more than 77 lifestyle books and a popular magazine, Martha Stewart Living.
 Its success led to many television appearances, eventually landing its own television show.
 Stewart started her company, Martha Stewart Living Omnimedia, in 1996, which offers lifestyle advice on all platforms to people around the world.
 No list of startup inspiration stories would be complete without the inclusion of Richard Branson, who has apparently (and successfully) tried his luck in every possible line of investment over the past 40 years.
 Not bad for a man who performed poorly in school, was diagnosed with dyslexia and then awarded him the unfortunate title of Virgin in his first company (supposedly due to his then-status as a 'virgin in business').